SantiagoTorres/bg_daemon/README.md

 #### Target

 In simple words, where do you want to save this.

-*It defaults to my location, so be sure to change this!*
+It defaults to $HOME/.bg\_daemon/bg.jpg

 #### Backup